GamingNJncos/BLE-3D-Saturn-Public/README.md

 - If you are mixing and matching LightWing code with the HeavyWing PCB, make sure you change the pinmapping.
 - This is well documented in the code if you jump to "Pinmappings for your PCB version"

+## Powering the Device ##
+This is direct from the [Adafruit Documentation](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/power-management)
+- There's two ways to power a Feather:
+- **You can connect with a USB cable** (just plug into the jack) and the Feather will regulate the 5V USB down to 3.3V.
+-  **You can also connect a 4.2/3.7V Lithium Polymer** (LiPo/LiPoly) or Lithium Ion (LiIon) battery to the JST jack.
+This will let the Feather run on a rechargeable battery.
+-  **When the USB power is powered, it will automatically switch over to USB for power**, as well as start charging the battery (if attached).
+- **This happens 'hot-swap' style** so you can always keep the LiPoly connected as a 'backup' power that will only get used when USB power is lost.

 <BR><BR>
 # **Caveats and Gotchas** #